eawag-surface-waters-research/Delft3D/README.md

 with:
 - \<kernel\>  : one of: all, d3d4, fm, none, part, rr, swan, waq, wave
   -> Use all/none to trigger all/none tests
-- \<type\>    : one of: automatic, bugfix, doc, feature, poc, release, research
+- \<type\>    : one of: bugfix, doc, feature, poc, release, research
-  -> Do not use automatic
   -> Use research for branches that will not be merged into trunk directly
 - \<ISSUENR\> : JIRA issue number

+Example:
+fm/feature/UNST-1234_improve_partition_file